a. Charged Student's Rights

 A student charged with a violation of the Student Code of Conduct has the right to:

-- A fair and impartial hearing.
+- A fair and impartial hearing

-- An opportunity to present relevant evidence and information on his/her behalf, including presenting witnesses and/or signed, written statements, unless waived for informal resolutions or where a student accepts responsibility for the charge.
+- An opportunity to present relevant evidence and information on their behalf, including presenting witnesses and/or signed, written statements, unless waived for informal resolutions or where a student accepts responsibility for the charge.
 The student conduct officer determines the relevance of all witnesses to a student conduct hearing.

 - Accompaniment by an advisor of the student's choice.
 The advisor may not speak, serve as a witness, or represent the student before the hearing body.
 The advisor may not serve as a legal representative.
 Students must speak for themselves.
 (For exemptions, see "Auxiliary Aids and Services" later in this handbook).